millsp/ts-toolbelt/README.md

 #### Imports

-There is many ways to import the types into your project
+There are many ways to import the types into your project:

 * Explicit
   ```ts